Wet or dry: what's the best chain lube to use? - Cycling Weekly

 My view: Andy Verrall former service course manager, One Pro Cycling

-A wet lube from our supplier, Juice Lubes, is my default choice year round.
+A wet lube from the team’s supplier, Juice Lubes, is my default choice year round.
 I prefer to have a lube on the drivetrain to cover all weather.

 The most important thing for me is daily cleaning of the drivetrain with degreaser, thoroughly drying it to remove all moisture before reapplying more lube.